 No. Can’t feel anything on that side.

 Hhhh.
-I don’t know if that’s good or not.
+I don’t know if that’s a good thing or not.

-She could hear the Yurble running up from the desk before
+She could hear the Yurble as they ran up from the desk

 Someone attacked my friend!
 They ran off into the